Python Asyncio Awaitables Tasks and Futures

 - So any

-can be thought of as a checkpoint where it's safe for asyncio to go to another coroutine.
+awaitstatement might cause your current task to pause, but is not guaranteed to. awaitcan be thought of as a checkpoint where it's safe for asyncio to go to another coroutine.

 - Conversely any statement which is not an

-statement cannot cause the current Task of the event loop to be paused. > [!note]- This is a very important point since it proves that libraries that are synchronous (eg: Requests) provide no value when used with asyncio.- If we want to use synchronous libraries then we will have to use threading for concurrent programming.
+awaitstatement cannot cause the current Task of the event loop to be paused. > [!note]- This is a very important point since it proves that libraries that are synchronous (eg: Requests) provide no value when used with asyncio.- If we want to use synchronous libraries then we will have to use threading for concurrent programming.

 Difference between threading and asyncio